Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount (valid through April 2nd).

 Finally, we opted for Aci Trezza for its proximity to the Isole dei Ciclopi (also known as Faraglioni).
-These are a tiny islands formed by the wonderful underwater activity of the volcano Etna more than 500,000 years ago.
+These are tiny islands formed by the wonderful underwater activity of Etna volcano more than 500,000 years ago.

-FARAGLIONI DI ACI TREZZA BOAT TOUR
+BOAT TOUR BY THE FARAGLIONI DI ACI TREZZA

 LEGEND OF THE CYCLOPES

-The Odyssey of Homer says that Ulysses arrived in his boat at the Isole dei Ciclopi, where they found a cave full of food and drink.
+The Odyssey of Homer says that Ulysses arrived with his boat at the Isole dei Ciclopi, where they found a cave full of food and drink.
 The Ulysses’ men and he began to eat a good feast.

-When the one-eyed giant had already devoured several of the intruders, Ulysses gave him the strongest of wines to drink.
+When the one-eyed giant had already devoured several of the intruders, Ulysses gave him the strongest wine to drink.
 Drunk, Polyphemus asked him his name and he said he was “Nobody.”
 At the moment Polyphemus fell into a very deep sleep due to alcohol; that moment Ulysses and the survivors took advantage to put a branch in the single eye, leaving him blind.
 Because of the pain, Polyphemus awoke and began to scream that nobody had attacked him.
-The rest of the Cyclops on hearing it thought he would be drunk or crazy and they did not come to help him.
+The rest of the Cyclops after hearing this thought he would be drunk or crazy and they did not come to help him.

 The next morning the giant took his sheep to graze.
 As he was blind he touched the back of each sheep to see that none of Odysseus’ men rode them.
 However he was overlooked touching his wombs, where Ulysses and the others clung to escape.
 Realizing the trap Polyphemus burned in anger.
-He took giant stones and threw them trying to bring down the ship in which Ulysses was trying to flee.
+He took giant stones and threw them trying to bring down the ship where Ulysses was trying to flee.

 As he told the story, he sailed in the direction of Aci Castello.
 Before turning we were allowed to take a bath in the deep waters of the sea.

 I do not remember the name of the company we hired for the tour.
 As soon as you go to the port you will see several boats offering this service.
 The price was €15 per person.

 VIA LUNGOMARE DEI CICLOPI

-VISIT TO ACI CASTELLO
+VISIT to ACI CASTELLO

 sunrise at THE FARAGLIONI DEI CICLOPI